Volkswagen Lupo

-The Volkswagen Lupo (Typ 6X) is a city car that was produced by the German car manufacturer Volkswagen, from 1998 to 2005.
-It shares most of its aspects with the Volkswagen Group's SEAT Arosa, both derived from the Volkswagen Polo Mk3 platform.
-Main differences are found in styling and equipment.
+The Volkswagen Lupo (Typ 6X) is a city car that was produced by the German car manufacturer Volkswagen from 1998 to 2005.
+It shares most of its aspects with the Volkswagen Group's SEAT Arosa, both derived from the Volkswagen Polo Mk3 platform, mainly differing in styling and equipment.
+It is a three-door hatchback with a front-engine, front-wheel-drive layout.
 The Lupo name is Latin, meaning wolf, and is named after its home town of Wolfsburg.

 Model history

-The Lupo was introduced in October 1998, to fill a gap at the bottom of the Volkswagen model range caused by the increasing size and weight of the Polo.
-It was a badge engineered version of the stablemate, the 1997 SEAT Arosa.
+The Lupo was introduced in October 1998, to fill the void at the bottom of the Volkswagen model range caused by the increasing size and weight of the Polo.
 The right-hand-drive version for the UK market was launched in the spring of 1999.
-In Japan, it was launched in July 2001.
+In Japan, two models with petrol 4-valve 1.4L and 4-speed automatic with lock-up on the 4th were launched on 11 July 2001.

-Both Lupo and Arosa use the A00 platform which is a shortened version of the Polo/Ibiza A0 platform.
+Lupo uses the A00 platform which is a shortened version of the Polo/Ibiza A0 platform.
 Initially only available in two trim variants, the budget E trim and the upgraded S trim; the range later expanded to include a Sport and GTI variant.

 Petrol engines ranged from 1.0 to 1.4 (1.6 for the GTI) with diesels from 1.2 to 1.7.
 The differences between the E and S trim included painted door mirrors, door handles and strip, central locking, electric windows, double folding seats and opening rear windows.
+The Sport also got a chrome centre exhaust and front foglights as standard.

-Just as the Arosa, the Lupo was designed by Jozef Kabaň.
+The Lupo was designed by Jozef Kabaň.

 Replacement

-Sales of the Lupo were slow and missed Volkswagen's targets, partly because of its high price in the class and it was higher than its sister car SEAT Arosa.
+Sales of the Lupo were slow and missed Volkswagen's targets.
 In 2001 a Volkswagen source claimed that it was decided the Lupo would eventually be discontinued and replaced by a model built in China.